c-sanders/Quaternion/README.md

 As an interesting aside, any quaternion which has its scalar part equal to 0, is referred to as a "pure quaternion".
 The mathematical space which quaternions reside in - or inhabit, is known as the Hamiltonian $\mathbb{H}$.
 This space is named after the mathematician who invented quaternions, the Irishman William Rowan Hamilton.
-According to ChatGPT, $\mathbb{H}$ forms a real vector space of dimension 4, and has the following basis;
+According to ChatGPT, $\Bbb{H}$ forms a real vector space of dimension 4, and has the following basis;

 ```math